affinitydb/doc/mvStore server.md

     larger are rejected with an HTTP code 413 (Request Entity too Large) response code.

-    `input=mvsql` if not specified, defaults is mvsql, so specifying the query language is redudant.
+    `input=pathsql` if not specified, default is pathsql, so specifying the query language is redundant.

     `output=json|proto` default if not specified is JSON.
 Protobuf encoded output is also supported.